andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 \*probably

 After he was deported he said that "life extension and longevity go hand in hand with Jeffersonian liberty," and I have to

-I find myself a parking space outside the stone building of the Nederland Mining Museum.
-The town, located about 15 miles up Boulder Canyon, traces its roots, as do so many mountain towns, to mining.
-Located in locations where the enormous forces of plate tectonics have churned up the heavier minerals in the Earth's crust into veins of concentrated and highly valuable ores.
-The most notorious historical era for the town of Nederland occurred during WWI, a period of wild speculation known locally as the "tungsten boom".
+The drive to Nederland is about 15 miles up the Boulder Canyon, where I find myself a parking space outside the stone building of the Nederland Mining Museum.
+The town traces its roots, as do so many mountain towns, to mining.
+The most notorious historical era for the town occurred during WWI, a period of wild speculation known locally as the "tungsten boom".

 Up till that point tungsten was considered an impurity, thrown upon slag heaps